Tramtracks is having a break ….. the members no longer all live in Sydney

 Graeme James.
 The band knows him as Ticker for his heartfelt but wandering rhythms on the drums.
 With an ear for prog and a liking of jazz and funk, Ticker has mixed it up a bit, and sometimes mixes it up too much in the same tune, but hey that is Tramtracks.
 Ticker plays Roland V-Drums.
 Tramtracks loves having Ticker around, as it is so boring playing to keyboard-generated drum sounds.

 Toivo Pilt.
-Who?
-We had never heard of him but apparently he has a musical pedigree in Australian music.
-One part classically trained musician, one part arranger, one part composer, one part Estonian, and one part day job delivering ice cream.
-So we call him Nice Cream.
-Mr fifty flavours does an amazing job of bringing melodic order out of inspirational chaos of Tramtracks.
+Toivo has a musical pedigree in Australian music.
+One part classically trained musician, one part arranger, one part composer, one part Estonian.
+Toivo does an amazing job of bringing melodic order out of inspirational chaos of Tramtracks.
 He thinks in songs and melodies but just plays rhythms, and when he does, he is more Donald Fagan than Rick Wakeman, but doesn’t he know how to craft a beautiful melody over the top once he fires up!
 And he does have a particular love affair with the Hammond as a real master of the instrument.
 It couldn’t be prog without a Hammond sound, it couldn’t be prog without a wonderful synth line, and it couldn’t be chill without that gorgeous piano or strings added in.
 But yes he might have played a few tunes with Sebastian Hardie, had a few platinum selling records with them, or toured and played overseas festivals, opened for Yes, Focus, Lou Read and Santana, but he doesn’t like to talk about that, so we talk about it for him.

 Dale York.
 Any guy that still has a love affair with an old Ford is bound to get nick name like V8.
 What a wonderful and uncompromising player.
 Thank goodness the era of pub rock is over so we can have him in our midst.
 V8 knows a good tune, great bass line, good riff, and good arrangement when he hears one – and he just loves a bit of discipline.
 It has been one of his roles to show us some discipline too, so some of our more obviously arranged tunes in recent times come with his influence.
 Hale Dale who plays great bass.
 We love him.

 On Life we have mixed it up too.
 Yes there is a retired Christian brother and Bob’s English teacher from school days, Peter Hancock making a guest appearance, as do friends Sarah and Judith.
-Back in the 60’s Peter was teaching Bob about some of the best poets in the English literature tradition, in particular Gerard Manley Hopkins and T. S. Eliot, and he illustrated spiritual lessons with the music of Simon and Garfunkel.
-Little did he know they would be making music together all these years later.
-Have a listen to his poem on Life, it is wonderful.
+Back in the 60’s Peter was teaching Bob about some of the best poets in the English literature tradition, in particular Gerard Manley Hopkins and T. S. Eliot, and he illustrated English lessons with the music of Simon and Garfunkel.
+Little did he know they would be making music together all these years later., co-writing thr lysics to Life with Bob.
+Have a a listen to his poem on Life Part 2 We See, it is wonderful.
 How life progresses in ways we would not predict.